-Coming back to the autumn saga and how overwhelmed I’m by it; I look out of my window, in the distance I see the wind gently blowing on the trees and the leaves delicately detaching themselves and swaying to the tunes of the wind till they touch the ground.
-I feel privileged to watch such a magical performance by nature herself.
+Coming back to the autumn saga and how overwhelmed I’m by it.
+I look out of my window, in the distance, I see the wind gently blowing on the trees and the leaves detaching themselves and swaying to the tunes of the wind and touch the ground.
+I feel privileged to watch such a magical performance by nature.

-Despite the cold I’m more enthusiastic to run in the autumn than I was in the summer.
-And I wear a red jacket to avoid getting run over by the bikes mistaking me for the tender leaves.
+Despite the cold, I’m more enthusiastic about running in the autumn than I was in the summer.
+And I wear a red jacket to avoid getting run over by the bikes.
 Unlike in the summer, I get a yellow carpet welcome in the park.
-While I run, I look up at the trees and the kaleidoscope of colors they offer.
-I listen to the dry leaves crumble under my weight and I think I can run like this forever and four kilometers later I’m tired and want to take a break.
+While I run, I look up at the trees and the kaleidoscope of colours they offer.
+I listen to the dry leaves crumble under my weight, and I think I can run like this forever and four kilometres later I’m tired and want to take a break.
 I sit next to a pond and take in the sight of the magnificent park decorated in sparkling gold and tell myself “life is beautiful.”

-Some seagulls are bullying each other, some standing in the distance and just indecisively watching, one seagull even steals a piece of bread from a pigeon’s beak.
+Some seagulls bully each other, some stand in the distance and just indecisively watch, one seagull even steals a piece of bread from a pigeon’s beak.
 I notice some of these seagulls are tagged and under observation and I’m sure they are all going to score bad grades at the end of it.
 I can’t believe that these are the same seagulls sitting pretty in the pond, looking innocent like the monks of the Himalayas just a little while ago.
-Having said that, it is a delightful crime scene and a very noisy musical performance.
+Having said that, it is a delightful crime scene and a very noisy orchestra.
 No, I’m not for violence.
-Although many would disagree, seagulls are just adorable.
+Although many would disagree, I find seagulls adorable.

 Warning: reduce the volume before you play the video, alternatively you could close your ears too.